arbor-sim/arbor/doc/cpp/morphology.rst

 It is often useful for the user to have a detailed view of the CVs generated for a given morphology and :ref:`cv-policy <cv-policies>`.
-For example, while debugging and fine-tuning model implementations, it can be helpful to know how many CVs a cable-cell is comprised of, or how many CVs lie on a certain region of the cell.
+For example, while debugging and fine-tuning model implementations, it can be helpful to know how many CVs a cable cell is comprised of, or how many CVs lie on a certain region of the cell.

 The following classes and functions allow the user to inspect the CVs of a cell or region.

 .. cpp:class:: cell_cv_data

-   Stores the discretisation data of a cable-cell in terms of CVs and the :term:`mcables <mcable>` comprising each of these CVs.
+   Stores the discretisation data of a cable cell in terms of CVs and the :term:`mcables <mcable>` comprising each of these CVs.

    .. cpp:function:: mcable_list cables(unsigned idx) const